Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 n8n

-Code + no-code flexibility: Write JavaScript or Python alongside a visual UI editor — no need to choose one or the other.
+Code with no-code flexibility: Write JavaScript or Python alongside a visual UI editor.

-Self-hosting available: Deploy with Docker and access the full source code on GitHub for complete data control.
+Self-hosting available: Deploy with Docker and access the full source code on GitHub for total data control.

 Execution-based pricing: Pay per full workflow run, not per step or task, making costs more predictable.

-Large open-source community: 179k+ GitHub stars and 200k+ community members providing templates and support.
+Large open-source community: n8n has a huge community with over 200k members who share templates and support.

-Steeper learning curve: Best suited for technical users — non-technical team members may struggle with the code-oriented approach.
+Steep learning curve: Best suited for technical users.
+Non-technical team members will struggle with the code-oriented approach.

-Community Edition: Free — self-hosted via GitHub, standard features
+Community Edition: Free.
+Self-hosted via GitHub, with standard features.

-Enterprise: Contact Sales — Custom executions, 200+ concurrent, unlimited shared projects, 1,000 AI Builder credits, external secret store, log streaming, extended data retention, 365 days of insights, dedicated support with SLA, invoice billing
+Enterprise: You'll need to contact sales for pricing.
+Includes custom executions, 200+ concurrent, unlimited shared projects, 1,000 AI Builder credits, external secret store, log streaming, extended data retention, 365 days of insights, dedicated support with SLA, and invoice billing.

-Startup Plan: 50% off Business for companies with fewer than 20 employees
+Startup Plan: n8n offers 50% off their Business tier for companies with fewer than 20 employees.

 6.